giellalt/giellalt.github.io/dicts/nds/editing_dicts_w_XXE.md

 [XXE Whitespace settings](images/xxe-whitespace-settings.png)

-This is the basic setup to make things work good enough wrt our svn repository.
-Open a file and start editing (details below).
+This is the basic setup to make things work good enough wrt the git repository.
+Open a dictionary file and start editing (details below).
 When done, check in, and the commit will **only** contain *your* changes - no changes in the whitespace of the document.

-If you don't have write access to the repository, you can instead [make a patch|http://ariejan.net/2007/07/03/how-to-create-and-apply-a-patch-with-subversion/] and [send it to us](mailto:feedback@divvun.no).

 # XXE configuration for dictionary files

+**NOTE! the location of the add-on files has changed.
+Stay tuned.**

-If you are going to do more substantial editing, it is very helpful to install the XXE configuration for our dictionaries.
+If you are going to do more substantial editing, it is very helpful to install the XXE configuration for the dictionaries.
 To do that, first add the following URL to the **Install add-ons** section in the XXE preferences (once).
 Then install the add-on.

 ```http://divvun.no/static_files/list.xxe_addon```